-The Utah Filmmakers™ Association has registered trademarks* for “Utah Filmmaker™,” “Utah Filmmakers™,” and “UFA™,” within the state of Utah.
+The Utah Filmmakers™ Association has registered trademarks* for “Utah Filmmakers™,” “Utah Filmmaker™,” and “UFA™,” within the state of Utah.

-Why trademarks?
+Why register trademarks?

 Yeah... but can the words “Utah” and “filmmaker(s)” really be trademarked?